Wichita police working to raise awareness for suicide after numbers sky-rocket

 Officers said isolation because of the pandemic, job lob, financial struggles, and other stressors are what they think are playing a role in the increase.

-“It’s very alarming for the police department and we care about our community,” said Paul Cruz with the Wichita Police Department.
+“It’s very alarming for the police department, and we care about our community,” said officer Paul Cruz, Wichita Police Department.
 “I think the most important thing that we as a department and community that we can do is raise the awareness of suicide.”

 Police said there are signs such as drastic changes in behavior, a loved one giving away items they cherish or a sudden loss of interest in activities and hobbies could be signs that someone needs help.